MCV-Software/socializer/README.md

 ### Working with songs

 If you want to play or view your audio's details, you'll have to navigate to the tree view, and, using the down arrow, look for "my audios".
 You will see two more buttons, play and play all.
 The play button will play the currently selected audio, and the play all button is not implemented yet.
 You can go to the song's list, look for a desired song and press the play button, or Ctrl+return, which is a keyboard shorcut.

+You can play audio from any buffer, just press ctrl+return for making the audio playback possible.

 When an  audio file is playing, you can press f5 and f6 for decreasing and increasing volume, respectively.